czl9707/notes-n-writings/as/developer/notes/linux_network.md

 tags: [linux, network]
 title: Linux Network Basic
 created_date: 2025-08-16
-last_modified_date: 2025-08-20
+last_modified_date: 2025-08-24
 ---

 Historically, computer network was highly coupled to physical device.
 However, as of 2025, Linux and its ecosystem are able to provide every aspect of the network.
-Within the whole packet processing pipeline of Linux, there are several places it provides hook point for various NAT, filtering.
+Within the whole packet processing pipeline of Linux, there are several places it provides hook point for various NAT(Network Address Translation), filtering.

 ## Network Devices